 Wet landing.
 Dark red sand covers the unique beaches of this island.
 Home of sea lions colonies, Rabida is considered the epicenter of the Galapagos Islands due to the diversity of its volcanic geology.
 Nesting brown pelicans are found from July through September, as well as nine species of the famous Darwin’s finches.
 Here we enjoy a dinghy ride along the marine cliffs to observe nesting seabirds.
 We can also snorkel off the coast, where marine life is particularly active.

 Day 8: Urbina Bay, Tagus Cove (Isabela)

-We will return by the same path for a dinghy ride along a shoreline full of marine wildlife, where we will admire a variety of seabirds, such as Blue-footed Booby, Brown Noddy, terns, Flightless Cormorant and depending on the season, a large number of Galapagos Penguins which are only 35 cm. tall; the only penguin species in the world to live in the tropics.
+Dry landing on Galapagos’ largest island where we will learn about the eruption of the five volcanoes that form it.
+The trail leads to Darwin’s salt-water crater lake and excellent views of lava fields and volcanic formations.
+We will return by the same path for a dinghy ride along a shoreline full of marine wildlife, where we will admire a variety of seabirds, such as blue-footed booby, brown noddy, terns, flightless cormorant and depending on the season, a large number of Galapagos penguins which are only 35 cm tall - the only penguin species in the world to live in the tropics.

 Day 9: Espinosa Point (Fernandina), Vicente Roca Point (Isabela)

 AM - Espinosa Point (Fernandina Island).